nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState2](images/UndoRedoState2.png)

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `inventoryinatorStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitInventoryinator()`, so the address book state will not be saved into the `inventoryinatorStateList`.

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoInventoryinator()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial Inventoryinator state, then there are no previous Inventoryinator states to restore.
+The `undo` command uses `Model#canUndoinventoryinator()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 The following sequence diagram shows how the undo operation works: